Post

 3. Sensible defaults (fallback)

-This means you can have a config.yaml for development, override specific values with environment variables in production, and always fall back to safe defaults.
+You can have a config.yaml for development, override values with environment variables in production, and always fall back to safe defaults.
+No surprises.

 • Library: Clean package structure for reusable code